Amtrak is ready to roll from Jacksonville, and just awaiting the Presidents pen.

 restore Amtrak’s North Coast Hiawatha in southern Montana and southern North Dakota – well used train until its demise in 1979.

-(3) Maps in the National Surface Transportation Policy & Revenue Study Commission report,
+(3) Maps in the National Surface Transportation Policy & Revenue Study Commission report, at chapter four:

 The 2015 vision is at page 4-22 and notably includes